PAUL34913/msp1-cv/README.md

 -   Alt tags now have good descriptions
 -   All code checked and passed with no errors on W3 HTML and CSS validators
 -   Tuning layout
--   Cleaning up code structure (Blog Page)
+-   Cleaned up code structure (Blog Page)
--   Cleaning up code structure (Portfolio Page)
+-   Cleaned up code structure (Portfolio Page)
+-   Cleaned up comments for all HTML

 ## Known Bugs